hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 **Success Response**

-The object meta data is returned in the response headers.
+The object metadata is returned in the response headers.

 **Status Code**